-BILINGUAL OFFERINGS DIVISION OF ACADEMIC DEVELOPMENT AND SUPPORT SERVICES 162 Sip Avenue (201) 360-4179
+BILINGUAL OFFERINGS DIVISION OF ACADEMIC DEVELOPMENT AND SUPPORT SERVICES

+25 Journal Square (201) 360-4610

-HCCC provides bilingual instruction in selected college-level courses for students enrolled in the ESL Program who demonstrate readiness for such courses.
+HCCC provides bilingual instruction in selected courses for students enrolled in the ESL Program.
 The textbooks and materials used in these courses are identical to those used in degree programs throughout the College.
 Classroom discussion is held in the students' native languages and English.